The Best Cookware Sets for Busy Kitchens

 Cookware Features

-There are different materials used when it comes to pots and pans.
-Most cookware sets are made with layers of metal.
-They use a heat-conducting material, such as aluminum or copper.
+Most cookware sets are made with layers of heat-conducting metal, such as aluminum or copper.
 Sets with multiple layers or thick bottoms offer better heat distribution.
-They'll last longer than thinner cookware sets.
+They'll also last longer than thinner cookware sets.

-The exterior of most cookware is stainless steel, aluminum or anodized aluminum.
-Anodized aluminum is still aluminum.
-But the difference is it's been electrochemically processed.
-The process makes it more durable and less likely to corrode.
+The exterior of most cookware is usually stainless steel, aluminum or anodized aluminum.
+Anodized aluminum is aluminum that's been electrochemically processed.
+This process makes it more durable and less likely to corrode.

-The best cookware set for your needs should have comfortable, easy-to-grip handles.
-A pot or pan should feel balanced in your hand.
-The handle should stay cool to the touch.
+- The best cookware set should have comfortable, easy-to-grip handles that stay cool to the touch.
 Metal and silicone handles stand up well to high temperatures.

-Some of the best cookware sets offer extra features.
-These include interior measurement marks in pots and pans.
-Or, lids that stack or hang together to keep you organized.
+- Look for extra features such as interior measurement marks in pots and pans.
+Or lids that stack or hang together to keep you organized.

-Many of the best pots and pans are dishwasher safe.
-Find a set that needs little care or maintenance.
-Non-stick coatings surfaces help keep foods from sticking.
+- Many of the best pots and pans have non-stick coatings, are dishwasher safe and require little care or maintenance.

-Glass lids let you keep an eye on what you’re cooking.
-They're usually dishwasher safe.
+- Glass lids let you keep an eye on what you’re cooking.
 But even thick glass lids can break or crack if they’re dropped.
 Check the manufacturer’s instructions to be sure the glass will stay cool while cooking.
-Lids made out of certain other materials, such as stainless steel, may get hot.
-So again, check the box or label on your set.
+Lids made out of other materials, such as stainless steel, may get hot and cause burns.

-Price doesn’t always equate to value when you’re shopping for quality cookware.
-Look for the set that feels right for your cooking tasks and wallet.
+- Price doesn’t always equate to value when you’re shopping for quality cookware.
+Look for the set that feels right for your cooking style and wallet.

 The Best Ceramic Cookware Sets

-Check the manufacturer’s instructions before you scrub ceramic cookware.
-You can use a very mild, non-abrasive cleaner.
-Use a nylon scrubber to remove stuck-on foods.
-Don’t use metal utensils, which can leave marks or scratches.
-Remove foods from the cookware before cutting into them.
-Use wood, plastic, nylon or silicone utensils to avoid damage.
+- Check the manufacturer’s instructions before you scrub ceramic cookware.
+Use a very mild, non-abrasive cleaner and a nylon scrubber to remove stuck-on foods.

 The Best Porcelain Enamel Cookware Sets

 Porcelain enamel cookware sets are beautiful and useful.
-The pieces are made of porcelain enamel, a kind of glass.
-It is then bonded to a metal (steel, stainless steel, iron or aluminum).
-The exteriors are enamel-coated, while the interiors are non-stick.
-The result is cookware that is lightweight, but also durable and strong.
+The pieces are first made of porcelain enamel, a kind of glass.
+This glass is then bonded to a metal (steel, stainless steel, iron or aluminum).
+Finally, the exteriors are covered in a thick enamel coating with a non-stick interior.
+The result is cookware that is lightweight, durable and strong.

-This cookware is available in many colors and designs.
-Its hard, glossy finish resists scratching and fading.
-It can chip or break if it’s dropped, however.
-So the best cookware usually has a thick enamel coating.
+- Porcelain cookware is available in many colors and designs.
+It has a hard, glossy finish that resists scratching and fading.
+However, it can chip or break if it’s dropped.

-Porcelain enamel cookware sets are non-reactive and non-porous.
+- These cookware sets are non-reactive and non-porous.
 They can be used with metal or plastic cooking utensils.
-Do not use them over high heat for a long period of time.
-And don't allow them to boil dry, which can damage them.

 The Best Dishwasher-Safe Cookware Set